onap/dcaegen2-platform-plugins/k8s/README.md

     - `tls`: object containing configuration for setting up TLS init container
             - `cert_path`: mount point for the TLS certificate artifact volume in the init container
             - `image`: Docker image to use for the TLS init container
+    - `external_cert`: object containing configuration for setting up external TLS init container
+            - `image_tag`: CertService client image name and version
+            - `request_url`: URL to Cert Service API
+            - `timeout`: Request timeout
+            - `country`: Country name in ISO 3166-1 alpha-2 format, for which certificate will be created
+            - `organization`: Organization name, for which certificate will be created
+            - `state`: State name, for which certificate will be created
+            - `organizational_unit`: Organizational unit name, for which certificate will be created
+            - `location`: Location name, for which certificate will be created

 #### Kubernetes access information